r3bl-org/r3bl-open-core/README.md

 <a id="markdown-issues%2C-comments%2C-feedback%2C-and-prs" name="issues%2C-comments%2C-feedback%2C-and-prs"></a>

-Please report any issues to the [issue tracker](https://github.com/r3bl-org/r3bl-rs-utils/issues).
+- Please report any issues to the [issue tracker](https://github.com/r3bl-org/r3bl-rs-utils/issues).
-And if you have any feature requests, feel free to add them there too 👍.
+- And if you have any feature requests, feel free to add them there too 👍.
+- To contribute please check out [this page](https://github.com/r3bl-org/r3bl_rs_utils/contribute).